Dr Diego Villar Lozano, PhD

 Dr Stephanie Frost, firstname.lastname@example.org, Postdoctoral Scientist, funded by the British Heart Foundation

-Mr Daniel Ignacio Pavon Heredia, email@example.com, Master student from Regerative Medicine MSc program.
+Mr Daniel Ignacio Pavon Heredia, firstname.lastname@example.org, CONACYT Master student from Regenerative Medicine MSc program (2018/19)

 Our group is interested in dissecting the molecular mechanisms underlying transcriptional dynamics in mammals, and how their alterations can lead to disease states in humans.
 We take an integrative approach to these questions by combining functional genomics, bioinformatics and genetic perturbations across ex vivo, in vitro and in vivo models.
 In particular, our work utilises extensive collections of banked mammalian tissue, human iPSC models and transgenic mouse models.